Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-04-14-on-meeting-bloggers-in-real-life-and-a-giveaway-for-you.md

 ---
 layout: post
-title: 'On Meeting Bloggers In Real Life (and a Giveaway For You)'
+title: "On Meeting Bloggers In Real Life (and a Giveaway For You)"
 date: 14-Apr-2014
 categories: tbd
 ---